AlexOAO/AlexOAO/README.md

 ## About me
 Hi!
 I’m Alex.

 I am a graduate student in Finance from NTUST.
-I also ompleted another master’s degree in GMBA at THU.
+I also completed another master’s degree in GMBA at THU.
 I’ve traveled in different parts of the world and um currently lived in Taiwan, 🇹🇼.
 I speak Mandarin and English.